RamiresOliv/MinecraftServerMenu/README.md

 <h1 align="center"> MinecraftServerMenu </h1>

-> The old WebSite has moved to GitHub for download the installer file goto [website here](https://gabrielramires.github.io/MinecraftServerMenu)
+> The old Website has moved to GitHub for download the installer file goto [website here](https://gabrielramires.github.io/MinecraftServerMenu)

 ## neh no ideas '-'